oracle/truffleruby/doc/user/truffleruby-additions.md

 TruffleRuby provides these non-standard methods and classes that provide additional functionality in the `TruffleRuby` module.

+`TruffleRuby.graalvm_home` returns the GraalVM home or `nil` if running outside of GraalVM (e.g., TruffleRuby standalone).

 `TruffleRuby.jit?` reports if the GraalVM Compiler is available and will be used.